||Streams open 1st Saturday in April

 Golden Rainbow Trout are not Rainbow Trout hybrids.
 They are simply color variations of Rainbow Trout.
 Delaware stocks mainly Rainbow Trout along with a small percentage of Golden Rainbow Trout, Brook Trout, and Brown Trout when available.

 The Golden Rainbow Trout is raised as a novelty for anglers.

 Summer temperatures limit trout survival and reproduction in Delaware waters so stocked fish are meant to be taken, but may be released at the anglers discretion.

 Golden Rainbow Trout can be caught with artificial flies and small spinners.

 Other common baits include corn, synthetic baits that are purchased in little jars, and even marshmallows.

 Stocked Golden Rainbow Trout can measure anywhere between 9 and 17 inches in length.

-Golden Rainbow Trout are eligible for the Delaware Sport Fishing Tournament "Trout" citation, but not currently eligible for an individual species citation.
+Golden Rainbow Trout are eligible for the Delaware Sport Fishing Tournament and Live Release "Trout" awards, but not currently eligible for an individual species award.

 "Trout" is a general category for Delaware records and can be any trout species.